 STEP 5: Run the installer using the sh command

 STEP 6: Pay attention to ‘Terminal’ progress.
 Type ‘y’ and hit enter for automatic installation prompt followed by ‘a’.

 STEP 7: It will confirm your current Linux distro.
 Enter ‘y’ and hit enter.

 STEP 8: Enter your root password to continue the installation.

 STEP 9: Press enter to continue.

-STEP 10: It will ask if would you like to have this installer install the hplip specific policy/profile.
+STEP 10: It will ask if you would like to have this installer install the hplip specific policy/profile.
 Type ‘y’ and continue.

 STEP 11: In this step, it will show you dependencies that are not installed.
-HPLIP will not work if all REQUIRED dependencies are not installed and some of the HPLIP features will not work if OPTIONAL dependencies are not installed.
+HPLIP will not work if all REQUIRED dependencies are not installed, and some of the HPLIP features will not work if OPTIONAL dependencies are not installed.
 Go ahead and type ‘y’.

-STEP 13: If your PC already has HPLIP installed, the installer will prompt you whether to remove and install or quit the installation.
+STEP 13: If your PC already has HPLIP installed, the installer will prompt you to remove and install or quit the installation.
 If you are upgrading HPLIP or reinstalling HPLIP, you should continue to remove and install.

-STEP 14: The installer will automatically compile the package for you and run the commands ‘./configure’ and ‘make’.
+STEP 14: The installer will automatically compile the package for you and run the commands ‘./configure’ and ‘make.’
 You don’t need to do anything.